• Skip to primary navigation

 1. You can make "skim soy milk" by adding extra water.
 This will give you thinner milk with fewer calories.

-2. Add a natural sweetener such as blending a Medjool date or adding some honey or maple syrup.
+2. Add a natural sweetener such as blending a Medjool date or add a little honey or maple syrup.

 3. Add a pandan leaf to the boiling process to infuse a subtle natural flavour.